 Form 8839 Instructions: How to File the Adoption Tax Credit in 2025

 Form 8839 is the IRS form for claiming the federal adoption tax credit and reporting employer-provided adoption benefits.
-It's three pages with five parts — but its apparent simplicity masks real complexity.
+It's two pages with three parts — but its apparent simplicity masks real complexity.
 The IRS has documented at a 41% adjustment rate on audited adoption tax credit returns, and a GAO investigation found that the agency's own guidance on Form 8839 contains inconsistencies that mislead filers.
 Filling this form out correctly requires understanding specific rules that differ by adoption type, adoption timing, and your child's legal status.

 Before You Start: What You Need